-- Construction delay claims
+- Construction delay claims;

-- Fraudulent transfer claims
+- Fraudulent transfer claims;

-- Damages from audit negligence
+- Damages from audit negligence;

-- Purchase price and earn out disputes
+- Purchase price and earn out disputes; and

-- Wrongful dismissal claims, among others
+- Wrongful dismissal claims, among others.

 Mr. Hewitt holds a BS in Business Administration from the University of North Carolina at Chapel Hill.
 He is a member of the American Institute of CPAs, Association of Certified Fraud Examiners and the American Bankruptcy Institute.